 I have never owned a Nintendo Entertainment System(NES), and, technically and legally speaking, I never owned a Super Nintendo Entertainment System (SNES) either.
 My parents owned an SNES.
 What this means is I never played the original Super Mario Bros.
 I played Super Mario All Stars, but I’ll address that unique experience in a little bit.
 What I can and will also say, is that I have only recently played these original games.
 As of this writing, I have only reached level 3-4 in Super Mario Bros 3, and that’s only becauseI’m playing it on a Nintendo Switch which is technically, and legally speaking mine.

 You hear that Mom and Dad?
-Your little boy grew up to buy his own video games.
+Your little boy grew up to be fiscally responsible enough to be able to buy his own video games.
 Ain’t ya proud?

 I feel comfortable expressing the following sentiment.